 7. Baloo Living ($4.99M/year)

-Elizabeth Grojean (from Austin, Texas, USA) started Baloo Living over 5 years ago.
+Elizabeth Grojean (from Austin, Texas, USA) started Baloo Living almost 6 years ago.

 Baloo Living is asleep and wellness company launched from Bali in 2018.
 Our signature product is a weighted blanket, an incredible tool for calming the nervous system with gentle pressure, similar to the way being hugged or held makes us feel naturally comforted.
 These blankets have been used for decades by therapists and are only now going mainstream as people discover just how powerful they can be for improving sleep and soothing anxiety--without the use of medication.